google/highway/README.md

 # Efficient and performance-portable SIMD

-Highway is a C++ library for SIMD (Single Instruction, Multiple Data), i.e. applying the same operation to 'lanes'.
+Highway is a C++ library for SIMD (Single Instruction, Multiple Data), i.e. applying the same operation to multiple 'lanes' using a single CPU instruction.

 ## Why Highway?